oliviabrz/NBA/README.md

     - We hosted the Frontend on a Ubuntu Linux VM in Azure Cloud
 - Backend (Server)
     - These are the parts of the application that include the following:
-        - Databasing to persist our data
+        - Databasing to persist (store) our data
         - Api's used by the Frontend to update and retrieve data from our databases
         - Web server to provide https to the internet for the NBA app and the Api's
     - We used `MySQL` as our database server
         - We used `DBeaver` as a client tool to manage our database
     - We used Python, Flask, and Waitress to build a set of Api's for easier integration between the frontend and MySQL database
-        - `Python` is used to build the functions used to interface with MySQL through a MySQL ODBC Driver in the Python `pyodbc` module
+        - `Python` is used to build the functions used to interface with MySQL
+        - `Pyodbc` is the Python module we used for the MySQL ODBC Driver
-        - `Flask` is used to take python functions and make them callable through http.
-It is only used for development and testing.
+        - `Flask` is used to take Python functions and make them callable through http
         - `Waitress` is used to make our Flask functions production ready since Flask only provides a development server
-    - We used `NGINX` to take https requests from the internet and route the request either to the NBA app or to our Api's running under Waitress
+    - We used `NGINX` to take https requests from the internet and route the request either to the NBA app or to our Api's running under Waitress web server
         - NGINX routes `https://olib.cloud` requests to the NBA Angular app
         - NGINX routes `https://olib.cloud/api*` requests to the Waitress http server to fulfill Api requests
             - These Api requests happens when the Angular application needs data (ex. when you click the `Players` menu link)